Admicos/minecraft-wayland/README.md

+<B> This repository is for hosting the Gnome specific changes of the parent repository and to host the package on AUR.
+Please submit any issues or PRs on the parent repository </B>

 # The better way of running Minecraft Without XWayland

 Because I **REALLY** had nothing better to do with my life.